vscode-file-explorer-tools

 File Explorer Tools

-Color-coded file scopes, recursive folder expand, and automatic symbol rename on file rename — power tools for the VS Code Explorer
+File scope management, recursive folder expand, and automatic symbol rename on file rename — power tools for the VS Code Explorer

 File Explorer Tools